thothom/thothom.com/docs/introduction.md

 - Easy to code plugins
 - Well documented
 - Focus on microservices and serverless applications
-- Extremely specific features are not supported, but a large enough number of features that will work for 90% of the projects.
+- Extremely specific features are not supported, but a large enough number of features that will do the job for 90% of the projects.

 ## We need your help!